Terri Hogue

-Terri S. Hogue is a hydrologist.
+Terri S. Hogue is an American hydrologist.
 She is currently a professor and department head of Civil and Environmental Engineering at Colorado School of Mines.
 Her research focuses on different hydrologic and land surface processes in semi-arid regions and the implications of them on water resource management.

 Early life and education

 Hogue attended University of Wisconsin–Eau Claire, where she graduated in 1995 with a B.S. in Geology.
 She then earned her Masters in 1998 and her Ph.D. in 2003 from University of Arizona in Hydrology and Water Resources.

 Career

 In July 2003, Hogue started as an assistant professor in the Department of Civil and Environmental Engineering at University of California–Los Angeles.
 She was on faculty there for eight years and became an associate professor in 2009.
 Hogue continues to be an adjunct associate professor for the university as well.
 When she left UCLA, Hogue joined the faculty at Colorado School of Mines in the Civil and Environmental Engineering program.
 She was later named the Department Head of Civil and Environmental Engineering in January 2018.
 In this position, Hogue hopes to increase national visibility and recognition for her department.
 Prior to this appointment, Hogue was the Director of the Hydrologic Science and Engineering graduate program at Colorado School of Mines.
 Additionally, Hogue serves as the director of the ConocoPhillips Center for Sustainable WE2ST at Colorado School of Mines, which is the home of research on sustainability in energy and water resources on the campus.
 Hogue also was a member of the Colorado School of Mines Board of Trustees from January 2017 until January 2019.